-Table 17 shows predicted noise levels and compares them with thePSNL's.
-All modelled exceedances during the critical night-time periodare shaded grey, with major (5 dB or more) exceedances in bold type.
+Table 17 shows predicted noise levels and compares them with the PSNL's.
+All modelled exceedances during the critical night-time period are shaded grey, with major (5 dB or more) exceedances in bold type.
+Receivers west to southwest of Pit 1 have received noise levels under the ESE wind that are up to 3 dB lower than those predicted under the ENE wind.